Pratikm765/DSA/Topics-Checklist/Slow-Fast-Pointer.md

             /
 B:     4 → 5

+The lists may have different lengths.

+⸻

-Trick
+Key Trick

-Pointer A:
+Pointer A traverses:

 A → B

-Pointer B:
+Pointer B traverses:

 B → A

 Implementation:

+ListNode* p1 = headA;
+ListNode* p2 = headB;
 while (p1 != p2) {
     p1 = (p1 == nullptr) ? headB : p1->next;
     p2 = (p2 == nullptr) ? headA : p2->next;
 }

-Eventually:

-p1 == p2

-Either:

-intersection node

-or:

-nullptr

-Why it works

-Both pointers travel:
+return p1;

+⸻

+Why Does This Work?

+Suppose:

+length(A) = m
+length(B) = n

+Pointer A travels:

+m + n

+Pointer B travels:

-A + B
+n + m

-Therefore they travel the same total distance, regardless of the original lengths.
+Therefore both travel the same total distance.

+If an intersection exists, they meet at the same actual node.

+If there is no intersection:

+p1 == p2 == nullptr

 Complexity

-Time:  O(m+n)
+* Time: O(m+n)
-Space: O(1)
+* Space: O(1)

+Pattern

+Pointer A → A + B
+Pointer B → B + A

 ⸻

-11. Problem 9 — Happy Number ⭐
+12. Happy Number

 This is an important variation because there is no linked list.

-Define:
+Definition

-next(n) = sum of squares of digits
+Repeatedly replace a number with the sum of the squares of its digits.

 Example: